 Let’s find out.

 When hiring a remote team for your product development, you cannot be satisfied with the simple searching, screening, shortlisting, and interview process.
 You need to adopt a holistic approach.
-First things first, you need to define the scope of your product development project and the jobs that the project development team would handle.
+First things first, you need to define the scope of your product development project and the jobs that the outsourced product development team would handle.
 This would help you know what you actually need.

 Once that is done, you need to prepare your interview questions and that needs a holistic approach when the hiring is being made for a remote team.
 While it is important that you test their qualifications, expertise, technical skills, and familiarity with the development tools, there are many other things that you need to test in your remote product development team.
 There are many tips on hiring remote teams and having a holistic approach to interviews is one of them.

 Check for their communication skills and how well they are able to explain their work experience.